 Kasibeyaz stands out with its Gaziantep food and kebab.
 Moreover, butter, tulum cheese (Turkish goat cheese), and pita bread are served free of charge.

 You are highly recommended to have yuvalama soup (a Turkish soup that includes meatballs, chickpeas, tomato, and bulgur) and Gaziantep style lahmacun before your main course.
 And after your meal, you should try a famous Gaziantep dessert named katmer (qatlama).

-Originally from Adana, Yuzevler Kebap has three more branches in Istanbul, which are at Etiler, Maslak, and Goztepe.
+Yuzevler Kebap has branches in popular districts of Istanbul such as Etiler, Maslak and Goztepe.
+Yuzevler Kebap represents the city of Adana, which is famous for its meat dishes in Turkey.
 It’s one of the first places that comes to mind when you want to eat Adana kebab that is made of knife-cut ground beef.
 Also, you can taste food that is cooked in the oven such as Arap tava or wing tava.

-Originally opened in the center of Eminonu, Hamdi Restaurant has two more branches in Istanbul, which are at Radisson Blu Sisli and Pera.
+Hamdi Restaurant is located right next to the Spice Bazaar and is very close to both Sultanahmet and Taksim.
 Hamdi Arpaci, who moved to Istanbul from Sanliurfa in the end of 1960s, started the business as a street vendor in Eminonu now owns the five floors of the building where he serves his customers.

 There are 17 different kebab types in Hamdi Restoran’s menu such as Birecik kebab and opium poppy kebab.
 As for appetizers, you can find haydari (thick yogurt with garlic and dill), hummus, ezme salad, and eggplant in tomato sauce.